-Stina in Bol, Island of Brač, Central Dalmatia
+Stina in Bol, Island of Brač

 Stina’s wines are made mainly from indigenous grape varieties – the whites from Pošip and Vugava, and reds from Plavac Mali.
 Stina runs scheduled evening tours of the winery, followed by a choice of wines from their tasting menu.
 Platters of cheese and olives are optional.

-Bibich in Plastovo, Šibenik region, North Dalmatia
+Bibich in Plastovo, Šibenik Region

 In conclusion, Babić is an indigenous grape variety, native to the Šibenik region.
 To taste the best, moor up in Skradin, at the entrance to Krka National Park.
-Then take a taxi or bike to Plastovo (5km/3mi), to visit the welcoming family-run Bibich winery.
+Then take a taxi or bike to Plastovo (5km/3 miles), to visit the welcoming family-run Bibich winery.
 They offer various tasting experiences, the most basic being three wines with appetizers.

 Wine Tasting Dalmatia Croatia while sailing the Adriatic sea offers many delightful opportunities to sample Croatian wines.
 Also in the USA, you can order Croatian Wines from Croatian Premium Wine an importer of wines from Croatia.
 In addition, Mirena one of the owners is from the Kormana region of Croatia and grew up with some winery owners.